jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 Ontobee lists all the OBO ontologies and a few more, but the official list is at the OBO home page: <http://obofoundry.org>.
 That list distinguishes between "OBO Foundry" ontologies that have been reviewed for their adherence to the OBO Foundry principles, and "OBO Library" ontologies that have made a commitment to the principles but have not been reviewed.
 For each entry there's a brief description of the domain, plus links to information pages and ontology files.

 Several of the OBO principles and best practises are based on open source software development best practises.
 These include keeping files in publicly accessible version control systems that track and store every change to the ontology.
-Most OBO projects use one of these website for hosting project files in version control:
+Most OBO projects use one of these websites for hosting project files in version control:

 - [GitHub](https://github.com)
 - [Google Code](https://code.google.com)
 - [SourceForge](http://sourceforge.net)

-Github is build around the [Git](http://www.git-scm.com) distributed version control system.
-Google Code and Sourceforge also support git, but more often you'll see project using [Subversion (SVN)](https://subversion.apache.org).
+GitHub is built around the [Git](http://www.git-scm.com) distributed version control system.
+Google Code and Sourceforge also support Git, but more often you'll see project using [Subversion (SVN)](https://subversion.apache.org).
 Version control systems can be intimidating at first, but there are tutorials and applications to make life easier for beginners.
 If you're an absolute beginner, don't worry!
-You can probably do everything you'll need to do just with your web browser.
+You can probably do everything you'll need to do with just your web browser.

 - Subversion's official documentation is a very good [book](http://svnbook.red-bean.com), free online and available in dead tree copies
 - GitHub has a great [interactive Git tutorial](https://try.github.io)
 - If you're comfortable with the command line, every platform has official tools for SVN and Git
 - If you already use an Integrated Development Environment (IDE) of some sort, it's very likely to have Git and SVN support built in
 - On Windows, most people seem to use [TortoiseSVN](http://tortoisesvn.tigris.org) as a graphical SVN client